-For the last 25 years, Rob Wilson has explored the Pagan heritage of Britain.
+For the last 30 years, Rob Wilson has explored the Pagan heritage of Britain.
 Expressing his deep, raw, rich, vital Pagan spirituality mainly through Druidry.
 For Rob being a modern day Druid is about building and deepening our sacred spirit/soul connections to nature, the nature within us and without us.
 Finding the freedom to allow our soul to sing its story without fear and inhibition.
 To know the spirit of tree, stone and bones of our ancestors it to take the responsibility of being a priest of nature.
 Rob shares this wisdom and helps others to express their spirituality creatively, wildly, deeply, all rooted in this sacred land.
 Being exposed to teachers of various Pagan traditions such as Druidry, Witchcraft, Shamanism and Spiritualism, Rob has grown and matured through his spirituality that he says ‘allows me to live in the mad, intolerant, materialistic 21st century’.
 Professionally his degree in Geography and Environmental Studies and Psychology has led him to be involved in Environmental Education for the young and old, and community outreach work.
-Today Rob is a member of the Pagan Federation, Order of Bards, Ovates and Druids and The Druid Network, and lives in the Lake District National Park in the UK and shares his teaching through workshops and courses, offers his services to his community and beyond and is also an Indie Shaman Ethical Practitioner.
+Today Rob is a member of the Pagan Federation, Order of Bards, Ovates and Druids, The British Druid Order and The Druid Network, and lives in the Lake District National Park in the UK and shares his teaching through workshops and courses, offers his services to his community and beyond and is also an Indie Shaman Ethical Practitioner.

 A little history......